ImaanBontle/apo-phot/Docs/README.md

 <!--Results per Pointing-->
 ## Results per Pointing <a id="details"></a>

 These tables contain detailed calculations for every available pointing in each filter.
 The following naming convention is used: *\<filtername\>_\<visitname\>.fits*, where *filtername* refers to the name of the relevant photometric filter (e.g. *F200W*) and *visitname* refers to the internal name used for the pointing (e.g. *12* or *c1-2e2n3-G395M-F290LP*).
-Offsets are provided as decimal percentagesi, coordinates and areas are provided in pixels, flux densities are provided in MJy/sr and fluxes are provided in µJy.
+Offsets are provided as decimal percentagesi, coordinates and areas are provided in pixels, flux densities are provided in MJy/sr and fluxes are provided in nJy.

 The following columns are contained in each table: